omkarium/rufendec/README.md

 Kindly take backup of whatever you are encrypt first.
 I repeat, BACKUP BACKUP BACKUP!!! as frequent as you can.

-If you find any security vulnerabilities in code, please submit an issue.
+If you find any security vulnerabilities in code, please submit an issue privately.

 ---------------------------------------
 Four unbreakable rules you MUST follow